 Classes include pasta making, a vegan Italian feast, a Sicilian seafood menu, and a combination guided farmers’ market visit and cooking lesson.
 Chef Francesco will demonstrate each recipe step-by-step, letting students assist in prepping all of the dishes.
-A full Italian feast is served at the end including wine, letting you taste the fruits of your labor.
-He effortlessly adjusts his classes based on the skill level of the students, answering questions, and giving the more skilled cooks more interesting tasks.
+A complete Italian feast is served at the end, including wine, letting you taste the fruits of your labor.
+He effortlessly adjusts his classes based on the students' skill level, answering questions and giving the more skilled cooks more interesting tasks.
 Novice and experienced cooks will enjoy the experience.
 Plus, he offers kids’ classes, too.

 While most cooking classes are suitable for beginners, taking a class can be intimidating.
 Hipcooks in North Park takes the pressure off; all you have to do is show up hungry.
 Classes tend to be themed around a type of cuisine, such as One Night in Bangkok, Dim Sum and Then Some, and Don’t Cry For Me, Argentina.
 As you can tell from the class titles, the Hipcooks staff is a fun-loving bunch, keeping the classes light but educational.
 Recipes are provided after class so you can practice at home.

-Most classes have you work with other students to make several dishes, which range from roasted butternut squash ravioli with sage brown butter to poached apricots stuffed with mascarpone, depending on the class you take.
-All types of cooks will enjoy their wide range of classes, but they’re especially fitting for beginners (check out the Cooking 101 for the basics).
+Most classes have you work with other students to make several dishes, ranging from roasted butternut squash ravioli with sage brown butter to poached apricots stuffed with mascarpone, depending on the class you take.
+All cooks will enjoy their wide range of classes, but they are especially fit for beginners (check out the Cooking 101 for the basics).

-When attempting to choose a class, consult their site, which includes detailed menu descriptions and any dietary restrictions.
-Classes are offered almost every night of the week and can fill up, so sign up for their newsletter or keep an eye on the site around the first of the month when new schedules are posted.
+When choosing a class, consult their site, which includes detailed menu descriptions and any dietary restrictions.
+Classes are offered almost every night of the week and can fill up, sign up for their newsletter or keep an eye on the site around the first of the month when new schedules are posted.
 Hipcooks also offer waitlists for every class.

 Many of the cooking classes offered are ideal for couples.
 There's a seemingly endless number of class options, so there’s something to fit every palate, diet, and skill level.
 Whether you choose to take a class with others for a more social experience or book a private lesson, it’s sure to be a fun night out.
-Or, for a unique night in, have the class come to you.
+Or, for a special night in, have the class come to you.
 Some chefs offer the option to teach in your home kitchen—look for the “My Place” option in the dropdown.
-It’s a great idea for a double or triple date, too.
+It’s an excellent idea for a double or triple date, too.